kubernetes-sigs/kueue/site/content/en/docs/tasks/manage/enforce_job_management/manage_jobs_without_queue_name.md

 ## Setup default LocalQueue

-LocalQueueDefaulting is an Alpha feature gate (disabled by default) that allows to use LocalQueue with `default` name as a default LocalQueue for the workloads in the same namespace without queue `kueue.x-k8s.io/queue-name` label.
-To use a feature:
+LocalQueueDefaulting is an Alpha feature that allows the use of a LocalQueue with name `default` as the default LocalQueue for workloads in the same namespace that do not have the `kueue.x-k8s.io/queue-name` label.
+The feature is gated by a feature the `LocalQueueDefaulting` feature gate, and is disabled by default.
+To use this feature:

 - Enable LocalQueueDefaulting feature gate.
 Check the [Installation](/docs/installation/#change-the-feature-gates-configuration) guide for details on feature gate configuration.
 - create LocalQueue with the `default` name.